-The Computer Graphics and Geometry Lab (LGG) is currently looking for post-doctoral fellows in the areas of Geometric Data Analysis, Architectural Geometry and Design and Human Performance Capture and Animation.
-Please visit the corresponding links to find out more about our research efforts in these areas.
-The positions are initially offered for 12 months and can be extended for up to 4 years.
-Applicants should have completed, or be about to complete their Ph.D. studies.
-A strong scientific background in geometry/design or performance capture/animation is expected.
+We are currently looking for Ph.D. students in the general area of geometric computing with a focus on smart materials, complex assemblies, computational caustics, and computational design.
+Please visit the links to find out more about our research efforts in these areas.
 LGG and EPFL offer a world-class, highly collaborative international research environment with competitive salaries and a beautiful setting on the shores of Lake Geneva.

 3D assemblies refer to objects that combine multiple component parts into a structure with a specific form and/or functionality.
 Due to the ability to make complex and/or large objects from simple and small parts, 3D assemblies are widely used, e.g., in toys, mechanisms, furniture, and architecture.
 Designing complex assemblies is a challenging problem since we need to consider not only the geometry of parts and their local joining but also the functional and aesthetic performance of the whole assembly.
 The goal of this project is to develop computational methods and tools to assist the design, fabrication, and construction of complex assemblies.
 To achieve this goal, we investigate novel high-level assembly representations, combinatorial optimization algorithms, construction-aware design principles, and suitable design exploration methods.

 Keywords: combinatorial optimization, graph algorithms, geometry optimization, joining technology, robotic assembly